GenericMappingTools/gmt/doc_modern/rst/source/pssolar.rst

 Description
 -----------

-**pssolar** Calculate and plot the day-night terminator and the civil, nautical and astronomical twilights.
+**solar** Calculate and plot the day-night terminator and the civil, nautical and astronomical twilights.

 Required Arguments